trinodb/trino/docs/src/main/sphinx/connector/sqlserver.rst

 SQL Server type to Trino type mapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The connector maps SQL server types to the corresponding Trino types following this table:
+The connector maps SQL Server types to the corresponding Trino types following this table:

 .. list-table:: SQL Server type to Trino type mapping
   :widths: 30, 20, 50